About us - UK Pharmascan

 Who manages the technical aspects of UK PharmaScan?

-Technical management of UK PharmaScan is the responsibility of NICE Digital Services, following a procurement process for the website development and maintenance.
-NICE Digital Services reports to the UK PharmaScan Oversight and Governance Committee and is an active member of the UK PharmaScan User Group.
+Technical management of UK PharmaScan is the responsibility of NICE commissioned by the Department of Health and Social Care for the website development and maintenance.
+NICE reports to the UK PharmaScan Oversight and Governance Committee and is an active member of the UK PharmaScan User Group.

 The 2019 Voluntary Scheme for Branded Medicines Pricing and Access between the pharmaceutical industry and UK Government